jackbergus/jackbergus.github.io/_posts/2016-12-02-labsession.md

 # Accessing RBDMSs through OO Languages

+The source code of the tutorial that follows is going to be used is provided in https://github.com/jackbergus/java-orm-examples/tree/master/jOOQ_tutorial_2016

 ## JDBC

 Each DB framework uses JDBC as a common interface for accessing to the relational database.
 This means that you must add the MySQL driver for the database within your `pom.xml` file, alongside with the `jdbc` driver.